kasrakn/MRA/README.md

 # MRA, A Novel Multi-head Algorithm to Discover all Tandem Repeats in One Scan of DNA Sequences
-MRA is an efficient software written in C language to find both **exact** and **inexact** tandem repeats in a genome sequence.
+MRA is an efficient software for finding repetitive patterns (tandem repeats) in genome sequences in both *exact* and *inexact* modes.
 <br>
 <br>
 ## **Compile the source code**:
-To compile this code, you can use the GCC compiler.
-Also, you can compile it with any other available compilers for the C language.
-To compile it with GCC compiler, use the command below:
+In order to run MRA software, the 'MRA' executable file is provided on the root of the directory and in the releases section of this repository.
+However, if you want to compile the source code, you can use the command ```make```, which generates the 'MRA' executable file in the root of the directory for you.
+### **Compile manually**: Users are also capable of compiling this code using any C language compiler.
+Here we have described the command needed to compile the code using the GCC compiler with optimization level 3.
+This optimization helps the program to run much faster, while at first time, it might take longer to compile compared to the other levels.
+You can read more about GCC optimizations at [GCC Optimization Options]('https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html').

 ```
-gcc -O3 -o -w tandem tandem.c
+gcc -O3 -o -w MRA src/mra.c
 ```
-As can be seen in the command above, optimization number 3 has been used.
-This option can help to run faster, especially in larger genome sequences.
-You can read more about GCC optizations [here]('https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html').

 <br>